cwadge/junk-drawer/pipewire_tuning_guide.md

 ## Testing

-In my case, I tested some 192kHz FLAC from [www.2L.no](https://www.2L.no/) via `mplayer`, for maximum verbiage:
+In my case, I tested some 192kHz FLAC from [www.2L.no](https://www.2L.no/) via `mplayer`, for maximum verbosity:

 ```
 Playing 2L-090C_stereo-192kHz_01.flac.